 It will also work on generic competences MC12.4 - "Systemic Thinking" and MC12.5 - "Practical Thinking".
-The former allows to organize and integrate interconnected components into a whole; the latter allows to select the best course of action given the available information and the existing constraints, delivering the objectives efficiently and effectively.
+The former allows for the organization and integration of interconnected components into a whole; the latter enables the selection of the best course of action based on available information and existing constraints, delivering objectives efficiently and effectively.